 When the business world went almost exclusively virtual, employees across nearly every industry had to suddenly transition to a remote working environment, often for the very first time.
 In the process of this transition, companies had to completely reevaluate how they measured their team’s productivity.
 As a result, many organizations discovered quite a bit about their employees.

-Striking a healthy work-life balance, staying on task, and meeting deadlines with the same accuracy is going to be a continual challenge for the entire workforce and employers want to see more workers who are dependable.
+Striking a healthy work-life balance, staying on task, and meeting deadlines with the same accuracy is going to be a continual challenge for the entire workforce.
+Employers want to see more workers who are dependable.
 Do they respond to communication in a timely and professional manner?
 Do they meet deadlines with consistency?
 When the “new normal” is established, will they be available?
 These are all questions to which employers want the answer to be a resounding, yes.

 It is no secret that entering the job market can be a tiresome and stressful process.
 As millions of Americans look for employment, in some cases for the first time in years, employers are going to have a fresh perspective on the skills they are looking for.